openhwgroup/cva6/cv32/sim/README.md

 The Makefile will run the SystemVerilog/UVM verification environment found in `../tb/uvmt_cv32` and the associated tests from `../tests/uvmt_cv32`.

+#### tools
+Tool specific sub-dirs for some of the tools used in the CV32.
+For example, Tcl control files for waveform viewing support.

 ### Other directories
-There are also specific sub-dirs for some of the tools used in the CV32
+There are also specific sub-dirs for some of the tools used in the CV32 project.
+These will be moved the the `tools` directory in a future update:

-project:
+#### xrun
+Cadence Xcelium Tcl scripts for GUI and waveform viewing support.

 #### questa
-Tcl scripts for GUI and waveform viewing support.
+Mentor Questa Tcl scripts for GUI and waveform viewing support.

 #### mcy
 Setup and configuration for [Mutual Coverage with Yosys](https://github.com/YosysHQ/mcy) from [SymbioticEDA](https://www.symbioticeda.com/).